webrecorder/browsertrix-crawler/README.md

 To access the contents of the crawl, the `/crawls` directory in the container should be mounted to a volume (default in the Docker Compose setup).

-### Building with Custom Browser Image / Building on Apple M1
+### Multi-Platform Build / Support for Apple M1

+Browsertrix Crawler uses a browser image which supports amd64 and arm64 (currently `oldwebtoday/chrome:91`).

+This means Browsertrix Crawler can be built natively on Apple M1 systems using the default settings.
+Simply running `docker-compose build` on an Apple M1 should build a native version that should work for development.

-Browsertrix Crawler can be built on the new ARM M1 chip (for development).
-However, since there is no Linux build of Chrome for ARM, Chromium can be used instead.
-Currently, Webrecorder provides the `oldwebtoday/chromium:91-arm` for running Browsertrix Crawler on ARM-based systems.
+On M1 system, the browser used will be Chromium instead of Chrome since there is no Linux build of Chrome for ARM, and this now is handled automatically as part of the build.

+### Custom Browser Image

+It is also possible to build Browsertrix Crawler with a different browser image.
+Currently, browser images from `oldwebtoday/chrome` and `oldwebtoday/chromium` are supported.

+For example, Webrecorder provides the `oldwebtoday/chromium:91-arm` for running Browsertrix Crawler on ARM-based systems.

-For example, to build with this Chromium image on an Apple M1 machine, run:
+To build with this specific Chromium image on an Apple M1 machine, run:

 ```
 docker-compose build --build-arg BROWSER_IMAGE_BASE=oldwebtoday/chromium --build-arg "BROWSER_VERSION=91-arm" --build-arg BROWSER_BIN=chromium-browser
 ```

-You should then be able to run Browsertrix Crawler natively on M1.

 The build arguments specify the base image, version and browser binary.
 This approach can also be used to install a different browser in general from any Debian-based Docker image.
+Additional browser images may be added in the future.

 ### Usage with Docker Compose